Igalia/explainers/canvas-writing-mode/README.md

 This feature will add no additonal personal information or fingerprinting risk beyond that already available through the CSS features and existing text rendering and metrics.
-HTMNL canvas accessibility is unchanged.
+HTML canvas accessibility is unchanged.

 ## Stakeholder Feedback / Opposition